Sheikh Abdullah (educationalist): Awards and accolades

-In 1935, British India awarded him with an honorary title of "Khan Bahadur".
-After completing his education from the Aligarh, the university awarded him Doctor of Law, an honorary degree in 1950.
-In 1964, eighteen years later of the partition of the Indian subcontinent, the government of India awarded him Padma Bhushan, the third-highest Indian civilian award, in recognition of his contribution to the female education.
-The university women's college, Abdullah College is named after him.
+In 1935, British India awarded him with the honorary title of "Khan Bahadur".
+After completing his education from the Aligarh, the university awarded him a Doctor of Law, an honorary degree, in 1950.
+In 1964, eighteen years later of the partition of the Indian subcontinent, the government of India awarded him Padma Bhushan, the third-highest Indian civilian award, in recognition of his contribution to female education.
+The university's women's college, Abdullah College is named after him.

 Death and legacy

-He died in Uttar Pradesh, India in March 1965.
-His life is covered in a book titled Muslim Leadership and Women’s Education Uttar Pradesh, 1886–1947 written by Dr. Nasreen Ahmad.
+He died in Uttar Pradesh, India, in March 1965.
+His life is covered in a book titled Muslim Leadership and Women's Education in Uttar Pradesh, 1886–1947 written by Nasreen Ahmad.

-The Abdullah School and Abdullah Hall, which comprises nine hostels for girls, in AMU are named after him.
+The Abdullah School and Abdullah Hall, which comprise nine hostels for girls at AMU are named after him.

-In 1975, a documentary titled Papa Miya of Aligarh based on his life and directed by Khwaja Ahmad Abbas was released.
+In 1975, a documentary titled Papa Miya of Aligarh, based on his life and directed by Khwaja Ahmad Abbas was released.